-Winter climbing is a style of mountain climbing which combines and use trad and multi-pitch climbing skills in winter condition.
-Climbers will encounter ice, snow, rocks and difficult conditions during ascent and they will need to place special protection, use crampons and ice axes to ascend the route.
+Winter climbing course in the Tatra Mountains will prepare you for alpine climbing which combines and makes use of traditional and multi-pitch climbing skills in winter condition.
+You will encounter ice, snow, rocks and difficult conditions during ascent and you will need to place special protection, use crampons and ice axes to ascend the route.

 Where: Tatra Mountains, Poland